Gunnery Sgt. GonzalezDawkins receives Master Gunnery Sergeant Acevedo Award as Marine Corps Motor Transport Chief of the Year for Fiscal Year 2020

-U.S. Marine Cpl Lexi Legrand, G-4 surface non-commissioned officer, speaks about Gunnery Sgt.
-Edwin GonzalezDawkins, movement control chief for III Marine Expeditionary Force, during an interview on Camp Courtney, Okinawa, Japan, April 12, 2021.
-GonzalezDawkins received the Fiscal Year 2020 Master Gunnery Sergeant Gerardo Acevedo Award for motor transport chief of the year.
-He received the award due to his hard work and impact in the motor transport field.
-(U.S. Marine Corps video by Cpl.
+Gunnery Sgt.
+Edwin GonzalezDawkins, movement control chief for III Marine Expeditionary Force, received the Master Gunnery Sergeant Gerardo Acevedo Award as part of the Fiscal Year 2020 Marine Corps Motor Transport Awards Program.
+He was chosen by a board of senior motor transport officers and staff noncommissioned officers from across the Marine Corps.
+In this video, GonzalezDawkins shares his outlook about the award and his role within III MEF. ( U.S. Marine Corps video by Cpl.
 Nickolas Beamish)

 |Date Taken: